 Criteria for a Hostile Work Environment

-Due to the inherent subjectivity that often comes along with these cases, it’s necessary for specific criteria to be met.
-In order to constitute a hostile work environment, the behavior from an employer or colleague must:
+Due to the inherent subjectivity that often comes along with these cases, specific criteria must be met.
+To constitute a hostile work environment, the behavior of an employer or colleague must:

 • Be intimidating, offensive, or abusive, making it difficult, uncomfortable, or impossible to do your job.